Sleep Talk Blog, Product Help, Bed and Mattress Guides

 What are TV beds?

-Intricately designed and fitted into the end of the bed, a button press will see a TV effortlessly come out from the footboard.
+Intricately designed and fitted into the end of the bed, a button press will effortlessly release a TV from the footboard.
 It will be ideally positioned to allow you to watch all of your favourite programs without moving a muscle.
 Then, once you have finished watching TV, it will slot back into the footboard.
 It is a simple process.

 There will be no need to sprawl across the sofa or twist and turn to find the right angle to watch the TV.

-It’s comfortable and convenient, designed to create the ideal platform for those who watch TV in your room.
-You can hook your console up to it, and you’ve got the perfect set-up!
+It's comfortable and convenient, designed to create the ideal platform for those who watch TV in your room.
+You can hook your console up to it and have the perfect set-up!

 A range of impressive features

-What’s more, there’s no compromise regarding the style or design of the beds.
+What's more, there's no compromise regarding the style or design of the beds.
 They are still top quality.
-As with all Bedstar beds, there are plenty of choices for deciding which TV bed is for you.
-Firstly, there are single, double, king-size, and super-king-size available, ensuring that you won’t be restricted with your choice.
+As with all Bedstar beds, there are plenty of choices when deciding which TV bed is for you.
+Firstly, single, double, king-size, and super-king-size are available, ensuring that you won't be restricted with your choice.

-Next, a range of styles, with a standard TV bedframe or Ottoman.
-The Ottoman beds also provide some much-needed space with a storage room that is accessible.
-Furthermore, there are two and four-draw options if you require the added room.
+Next, there is a range of styles, with a standard TV bed frame or Ottoman.
+The Ottoman beds also provide some much-needed space with an accessible storage room.
+Furthermore, there are two, and four-draw options if you require the added room.

-Ultimately, if you’re looking for the perfect TV bed combo, Bedstar is the place to visit.
-With such an extensive range of TV beds, you will be spoilt for choice.
+If you're looking for the perfect TV bed combo, Bedstar is the place to visit.
+You will be spoilt for choice with such an extensive range of TV beds.

 Instead of watching your TV on the wall or not having one, treat yourself to a luxurious TV bed that combines comfort and entertainment.